Key Learning Points

-Modern medicine enables us to remove inflammation and pain (eg paracetemol for simple colds) but it hampers our immune system's ability to deal with illness in the way it has evolved over millennia.
+Modern medicine enables us to remove inflammation and pain eg paracetamol for simple colds.
+But it hampers our immune system’s ability to deal with illness in the way it has evolved over millennia.

-Only when our medicine helps the body do what it is designed to do, which is externalize its problems naturally, do we not suppress.
+Only when our medicine helps the body do what it is designed to do, which is externalise its problems naturally, do we not suppress.

 By preventing our immune system from working as designed, we prolong the problem in a more chronic form, which explains why we get ongoing phlegm, sinus discharges and tiredness plus susceptibility to the next bug.